ghc-proposals/ghc-proposals/README.rst

 Proposals are written in `ReStructuredText <http://www.sphinx-doc.org/en/stable/rest.html>`_ .

-Using `Markdown <https://github.github.com/gfm/>`_ instead is also allowed.
-But while the early proposal process itself has no preference for formatting, keep in mind that the `GHC Users Guide <http://downloads.haskell.org/~ghc/latest/docs/html/users_guide/editing-guide.html>`_ uses ReStructuredText exclusively.
-Thus, proposals written in ReStructuredText can be included in the official GHC documentation, but proposals written in Markdown cannot.
-If the proposal written in Markdown is approved by "Shepherd recommendation", **Shepherd will ask the author to convert the Proposal into ReStructuredText format** before the whole Committee starts to discuss.
-That's why the ReStructuredText format has a clear preference for the Committee in a final stages of proposal process.

-Proposals should follow the structure given in the `ReStructuredText template <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0000-template.rst>`_ (or the `Markdown template <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0000-template.md>`_ for MD format).
+Proposals should follow the structure given in the `ReStructuredText template <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0000-template.rst>`_ .

 See the section `Review criteria <#review-criteria>`__ below for more information about what makes a strong proposal, and how it will be reviewed.